Alypius of Thagaste

-Alypius of Thagaste was bishop of the see of Tagaste (in what is now Algeria) in 394.
+Alypius of Thagaste was bishop of the see of Thagaste (in present-day Algeria) in 394.
 He was a lifelong friend of Augustine of Hippo and joined him in his conversion (in 386; Confessions 8.12.28) and life in Christianity.
 He is credited with helping establish Augustine's monastery in Africa.
 Most of what is known about him comes from Augustine's autobiographical Confessions.